dfgordon/nvim-a2-pack/README.md

 ## Installation

-1. Install Neovim version 0.10.1 or higher
+1. Install Neovim version 0.11 or higher
-2. Install `a2kit` version 3.4.0 or higher
+2. Install `a2kit` version 4.0.0 or higher
     - Install/update the rust toolchain as necessary
     - Run `cargo install a2kit` in the terminal
     - Make sure `~/.cargo/bin` is in the path (usually automatic)
 2. Install the plugin.
 The procedure varies depending on plugin manager.
 See examples.
 3. Test it by moving the cursor over some keyword in an Apple II source file, and pressing `K` (case matters) in normal mode.
 You should get a hover.
 If the color scheme is not rendered properly, try installing a better terminal program, or a Neovim GUI.

-The plugin does not verify client or server versions.
-Please check using `nvim -v` and `a2kit -V` (case matters).

 ### rocks.nvim example